cym1102/nginxWebUI/README_EN.md

 ![输入图片说明](http://www.nginxwebui.cn/img/http.jpeg "http.jpg")

 In the HTTP parameters can be configured in the configuration of nginx HTTP project forward HTTP, the default will give several commonly used configuration, other configuration are free to add and delete.
-You can check the open log to track and generate log, configuration items every day zero moment log analysis report can be generated on a day.
-Due to the log file access.
-The log file is too large, the default keep only 7 days of the log file, but can keep analysis report.
+You can check the open log to track and generate log.

 ![输入图片说明](http://www.nginxwebui.cn/img/tcp.jpeg "tcp.jpg")